cesinco/tableau-dashboard-extension-d3js/README.md

 2. Once the Dashboard object is created, drag the Worksheet you wish to use onto the Dashboard's surface.
 If you intended to use filters in your extension, make sure the worksheet already has those filters showing - any filters not showing before dragging the worksheet object onto the surface will not show in the UI.
 You can always go back and add those later, but it's easier to do it when you're dropping the worksheet onto the dashboard's surface.

 3. Now, from the `Objects` menu on the left-side of the Dashboard navigator, click and drag the `Extension` item onto the Dashbaord surface.
-FOr the moment, it's not important where it is placed but typically, it will occuy the bottom of the dashboard.
+For the moment, it's not important where it is placed but typically, it will occupy the bottom of the dashboard.

 4. In the `Add an Extenion` window that pops up, from the left-side navigator, click on `Access Local Extensions`.

 5. Browse to the location where your `.trex` manifest file is locatedand select that file.
-Note that if your manifest is pointing to localhost, you should make sure the http server on your local machine is running and able to serve up the `.html` file that your extension uses with the correct path name.
+Note that if your manifest is pointing to localhost, you should make sure the http server on your local machine is running and able to serve up the `.html` file that your extension uses with the correct path name and on the correct http port number.

-6. As a precaution, Tableau will warn you that you are loading an extension, showing you some of the properties of the extension including the host name, and ask you to approve the extnsion to be added.
+6. As a precaution, Tableau will warn you that you are loading an extension, showing you some of the properties of the extension including the host name, and ask you to approve the extension to be added.
 Click `OK`.

 7. Something to keep in mind about how the Dashboard Extension works with Tableau - as stated previously, a Dashboard Extension can only be added to a Tableau Dashboard.
 It also means that any desrired real-time interaction must take place with other objects on the Dashboard.
-If you have written any event handlers to monitor changes on the Dashboard, those will only get trriggered if the expected changes occur ont he Dashboard object, not elsewhere in the workbook.
+If you have written any event handlers to monitor changes on the Dashboard, those will only get triggered if the expected changes occur ont he Dashboard object, not elsewhere in the workbook.
 Filters are a good example.
-If you want filters to work in real-time,  you need to make sure those filters are visible on the Dashboard and then add event handlers will for detecting changes, something like:
+If you want filters to work in real-time,  you need to make sure those filters are visible on the Dashboard and then add event handlers for detecting changes, something like:

 `worksheet.addEventListener(tableau.TableauEventType.FilterChanged, name_of_callback_funtion)`